Picking a horse to win the Kentucky Derby is easy.

 Placing a bet is as close as a cellphone, tablet, computer or even a smart TV with internet access.
 But for the novice or inexperienced bettor, making a wager that pays off with a profit can be a challenge: Beginners need to know how to place a bet, who to bet on and where to place the bet.

 Off-track simulcasting in more than two dozen states offers a convenient alternative to going to the track.
-Of course, there's always the actual experience of walking up to the betting window at the track.
+Of course, there's nothing like the actual experience of walking up to the betting window at the track.

-That's a good option if you can't get to Churchill Downs, where 150,000 spectators are expected for Saturday's 145th Derby and hoping to get some action on 5-1 likely new favorite Game Winner after 4-1 favorite Omaha Beach was scratched Wednesday evening with a breathing problem.
+That's a good option if you can't get to Churchill Downs, where tens of thousands of spectators are expected for Saturday's 148th Derby and hoping to get some action on 5-1 likely favorite Epicenter.

-Minimum bets vary from state to state, but here are some things to consider when placing a wager:
+Minimum bets and accessibility vary from state to state, but here are some things to consider when placing a wager:

 The obvious wager is betting on a horse to win.
 Just pick one.
 But after that, it can get a little trickier.